 Once you’ve switched the cartridges, return the water filtration housing to its place inside your fridge.
 Tighten the filter by turning it clockwise until you hear or feel it snap back into place.

 Some cartridges work like plugs in that they do replace the entire filtration system.
 Usually, they use a blank filter that still allows water to dispense.
 If this is the case, treat the cartridge like a plug.
 Remove the water filtration system, set it aside, and use your hands to slot the cartridge into place.
 Turn it clockwise until you feel it click or lock into its place inside your fridge.

 5. Check your work

 Once you’ve swapped out your water filter, check to make sure that your fridge still works.
 Water should still dispense through the fridge door.
 Check your work by trying to fill a glass of water from the new, filter-less system.
 If water doesn’t flow, or if it doesn’t flow as smoothly as before, there may be an issue.
 Make sure your bypass is properly secured in place.
 Check also to be sure it’s fully inserted into the slot that the water filter would have filled.

 Finally, check the valves around your new bypass system for any leaks or drips.
 You may see some water from the time between removing the old system and inserting the new bypass.
 Clean those stray drops and try running the water through your fridge for a few seconds.
 This will show any more leaks that need fixing.

-Ultimately, the choice on your fridge’s water filter rests with you.
-Consider whether filters are necessary, whether they’re worth the time and effort of maintenance.
+Ultimately, the choice of your fridge’s water filter rests with you.
+Consider whether filters are necessary and whether they’re worth the time and effort of maintenance.
 Consider whether they really do all that much to make water safer.
 If you decide that your water filtration system is more trouble than it’s worth, a water filtration bypass cartridge or plug can be a quick, easy way of sidestepping the entire process while still retaining full use of your fridge.